The story behind your advent calendar

 If you fancy a bit more freedom when it comes to filling your advent calendar, our Selectors Collection lets you choose all of their favourite flavours, whether it’s caramels for the little ones or boozy chocolates for the adults.

 Nothing raises our spirits like – uh – spirits, which is why we think The Velvetised Cream Collection would go down a treat – just maybe not first thing in the morning.
-Let them open the doors to Espresso Martini, Mint and Chocolate velvetised creams, perfect for stirring into hot chocolate or pouring over ice for a neat late evening drink.
+Let them open the doors to Espresso Martini, Mint and Chocolate velvetised creams, perfect for stirring into a Christmas hot chocolate or pouring over ice for a neat late evening drink.

 We hope we’ve inspired you to open a new door to your Advent calendar this year – don’t let yourself settle for the usual cheap chocolate.
 Get creative and treat yourself to something extra-special this December – you deserve it, after all.